tl-its-umich-edu/my-learning-analytics/README.md

 	student-dashboard-saml.key
 	student-dashboard-saml.pem

+# Control course view options

+View options can be controlled at the global and course level.
+If a view is disabled globally, it will be disabled for each course, even if previously enabled at the course level.
+If a view is not globally disabled, it can still be disabled at the course level.

+`VIEWS_DISABLED` comma delimited list of views to disable (default empty).
+The expected name of the view is the same as the view's column name in the `course_view_option` table.
+Example value of `show_files_accessed,show_grade_distribution` will disable both the Files Accessed and Grade Distribution views.

+Note that by default all views are enabled when a course is added.

 # LTI v1.1.1 Configuration

 Only basic LTI launches are supported at the moment (automatic account creation and redirection to the correct course).
 New courses are not added nor are course view options modified.